The-Synthax/CIDUpdaterGUI/README.md

 # CID-Updater GUI

-This repository contains a Python script designed to provide a user-friendly interface for interacting with an MCU (Microcontroller Unit) and performing various operations on it.
+This repository contains a Python script designed to provide a user-friendly interface for interacting with an MCU (Media Control Unit) and performing various operations on it.
 The script uses Telnet communication to connect to the MCU and execute commands.

 ## Features